ayeshanisarrr/olist_ecommerce_analysis/README.md

 High and Mid Value customers each generate R$3.3M but in far fewer transactions.
 Losing even a fraction of these customers is costly.
 Loyalty programs, priority shipping, or personalized offers should be targeted specifically at customers spending R$200+.

-**3. Invest in the Low Value Segment at Scale** Low-value customers drive R$6.6M in revenue through volume.
+**3. Invest in the Low Value Segment at Scale**
+Low value customers drive R$6.6M in revenue through volume.
 The strategy here is not to push them to spend more it is to reduce churn and keep acquisition costs low.
 Email re-engagement campaigns and low friction repeat purchase experiences are the right tools.

 **4. Double Down on Health & Beauty**
 As the top revenue category with natural repeat purchase behavior, Health & Beauty deserves dedicated seller recruitment, promotional investment, and category expansion.
 It is the strongest product market fit signal in the dataset.